kartoza/InfrastructureMapper/README.md

-├── img/               # Images and media resources used in this documentation ├── qml/               # QGIS layer style and form definitions ├── diagrams/          # Documentation and ERD diagrams ├── sql/               # Schema and fixtures to load into postgres ├── scripts/           # Helper scripts
+├── img/               # Images and media resources used in this documentation ├── qml/               # QGIS layer style and form definitions ├── diagrams/          # Documentation and ERD diagrams ├── presentations/     # Presentations for this project and each model created using Marp ├── sql/               # Schema and fixtures to load into postgres ├── scripts/           # Helper scripts
 └── README.md          # Project overview and conventions